aspose-words/Aspose.Words-Documentation/en/net/developer-guide/programming-with-documents/working-with-fields/update-fields/_index.md

 - when you open/save a document the fields remain intact
 - you can explicitly update all fields in a document, for example, rebuild `TOC`, when you need to
 - when you print/render to PDF or XPS the fields related to page-numbering in headers/footers are updated
-- when you execute mail merge all fields are updated automatically
+- when you execute Mail Merge all fields are updated automatically

 ### Update Fields Programmatically